troop570/troop570.github.io/outings/index.md

 - Lock-in at Mountlake Terrace -  All-nighter at a local pool.
 - Centennial Trail Bike Ride - 25 mile day trip.
 - Cougar Mountain Day Hike.
-- New Scout Camp - A 'welcome' campout for new scouts and their parents, two nights.
+- New Scout Camp - A 'welcome' campout for new scouts and their parents, two nights camping.
 - Duthie Hill Bike Ride - Riding at local mountain bike park.
 - Merit Badge Weekend Camp - Scouts work on merit badges and other rank advancement, two nights camping.
 - Rattlesnake Mountain Day Hike.